user18130814200115-2/swayscripts/fullscreenbarworker/README.md

 # fullscreenbarworker
-When an aplication goes into full screen, the bar mode will change to `hide`, allowing the user to still see the bar when the $mod key (ussualy) is pressed.
+When an application goes into full screen, the bar mode will change to `hide`, allowing the user to still see the bar when the appropriate key is pressed.
+Usually this is the standard Mod key.
 The fullscreen is existed, the bar mode will switch back.

 ## Usage